Railroads have quite a history in New England.

 And they marched them for days.

-Well, the baby got killed along.
+Well, the baby got killed along the way.

-If you are from that perspective she's a hero.
+If you are from that perspective, she's a hero.

 Others view her as a villain, you know, the Native Americans were fighting for their land.